google/chaps-linux/README.md

  - The system also needs to have *taken ownership* of the TPM, which generates the *storage root key* (SRK) that will encrypt sensitive material.
 This operation also involves setting two passwords:
      - The *SRK password* governs use of the storage root key, and so is needed for most TPM operations.
      - The *owner password* governs authentication of the TPM itself; in particular, it is needed to change the SRK password.
  - The `tpm_takeownership` command performs the take-ownership operation, if required.
 To use the TPM with Chaps, specify an empty SRK password, and whatever you like for the owner password.
 (Note that an empty password is **different** than the `--well-known` option to this tool, which uses a 20-bytes-of-zero password.)
+     - (The Chaps daemon does allow for non-empty passwords with the `--srk_password` or `--srk_zeros` options to `chapsd`, but these options are not currently exposed to the administrator; also, a non-empty SRK password would prevent OpenCryptoKi from using the TPM.)

 Troubleshooting